Matt Wilson (Home and Away): Storylines

 Some years earlier, Matt's elder brother Shane had been shot and killed.
 Al Simpson (Terence Donovan), Bobby's adopted father, returns to town and tries to blackmail Donald Fisher (Norman Coburn), who believes he accidentally shot Shane while hunting and has kept quiet ever since.
 Instead Donald turns himself in, at which point he discovers his gun was not the one that killed Shane.
 Matt and Bobby manage to expose Al as the real murderer.

 Matt and Adam begin renting the beach house and invite Marilyn Chambers (Emily Symons) to move in with them.
 Matt's stay at the house is beset by problems, including crooked landlord Ernie Jacobs (David Weatherley) repeatedly trying to evict them and Adam and Marilyn's on-off romance, which sees them asking Matt to decide which of them would have to move out.
 When a botched DIY job by Adam leaves Matt trapped in the bathroom for hours, he moves into Grant Mitchell's (Craig McLachlan) flat.
 Matt and Adam play a joke on Blake Dean (Les Hill) when he asks to join the surf club by setting him up with a punishing training regime that leaves him exhausted.
 Grant decides to tell Blake the truth.
 Matt and Steven are later responsible for working out that Grant's sister Kim (Rachael Beck) is a drug addict.

-In late 1991, Adam tries to arrange for some of his friends to go on a surfing trip.
-Josh Webb (Erick Mitsak) plans to use the trip to get Adam and Blake alone, so lets the handbrake off Matt's car, causing it to damage another vehicle and leaving Matt, whose insurance had expired, having to pay for the damage to both cars and unable to afford the trip.
+When Adam tries to arrange for some of his friends to go on a surfing trip, Josh Webb (Erick Mitsak) plans to use the trip to get Adam and Blake alone, so lets the handbrake off Matt's car, causing it to damage another vehicle and leaving Matt, whose insurance had expired, having to pay for the damage to both cars and unable to afford the trip.

-Matt is not seen again until 2002 when he returns for Summer Bay's sesquicentenary celebrations, where it is revealed that he married a woman.
+Matt is not seen again for eleven years when he returns for Summer Bay's sesquicentenary celebrations, where it is revealed that he married a woman called Tracey.
 However, even though they are both now married to other people, he is Carly's date for the celebratory boat cruise.
 When the boat capsizes, they are quickly rescued and Matt joins the hunt for the missing passengers and crew.
 He is part of the team that finds Sally, Blake and Sophie Simpson (Rebekah Elmaloglou), but has to return home before the search is completed.